-These ecosystems are incredibly effective ‘carbon sinks’, extracting carbon dioxide from the atmosphere and storing it in the plants themselves and the underlying soils – storing as much as four times more carbon as land-based forests of the same area.4 The carbon stored in Australian blue carbon ecosystems is globally significant, accounting for about 11% of worldwide blue carbon stocks.
+These ecosystems are incredibly effective ‘carbon sinks’, extracting carbon dioxide from the atmosphere and storing it in the plants themselves and the underlying soils.
+Seagrasses and mangroves are 40-50 times more efficient at storing carbon than terrestrial forests.
+The carbon stored in Australian blue carbon ecosystems is globally significant, accounting for about 11% of worldwide blue carbon stocks.

 The degradation of blue carbon ecosystems will, unless prevented, lead to significant carbon emissions.